-Source: Trump would like to see compromise immigration bill
+Source: Trump envisions bill allowing many immigrants to stay in US

 - Trump does not see the bill as something that would necessarily upset his base

-(CNN)President Donald Trump is eager to pass an immigration bill, a senior administration official told reporters Tuesday.
+(CNN)President Donald Trump envisions compromise immigration legislation where those who aren't serious or violent criminals could stay in the US legally, hold a job and pay taxes, without having to worry about being deported, a senior administration official told reporters Tuesday.

-The President is thinking about adding the topic to his speech tonight to a joint session of Congress, though either way an immigration bill remains a desire for his first term.
+The President is eager to pass an immigration bill, the official said, and is thinking about adding the topic to his speech tonight before a joint session of Congress.
+Either way, an immigration bill remains a desire for his first term.
 The topic of enforcing current immigration laws is already in the speech, the official said.

 The President believes that the nation is now in a position where it can pass immigration legislation, the senior administration official said, with the need to have "a softening on both sides.
 There's got to be a coming together."

 A path to citizenship for those in the country illegally would not be part of Trump's vision for this deal, with the possible exception of "Dreamers" -- those brought into the US illegally as children.
-The President envisions a bill where those who haven't committed any serious crimes could stay in the US legally, holding a job and paying taxes, without having to worry about being deported.

-The President does not see the bill as something that would necessarily upset his base, since both sides would need to compromise.
+Trump does not see the bill as something that would necessarily upset his base, since both sides would need to compromise.

 "It has to be a negotiation," the official said, arguing that the bill theoretically could make people on both the "far right" and "far left" happy.